JayStecki/OpenStreetMapAPIdoc/PROJECT_plan.md

 [Hemingway editor web link](https://hemingwayapp.com/)

 Result for points 1-8:
 - Readability Grade 3 Good.
-Words:68
+Words: 68
 - 0 of 17 sentences are very hard to read.
 - 0 of 17 sentences are hard to read.
 1 weakener.
 - 0 words with simpler alternatives.